Fire Protection Hyd. Supply

 Provides a foundation of theoretical knowledge in the principles of the use of water in fire protection and in the application of hydraulic principles to analyze and solve water supply problems.
-This course is a FESHE non-core requirement and is equivalent to NFA C0277 and DPSST certification in NFPA Pumper Operator.
+FESHE non-core requirement equivalent to NFA C0277 and DPSST certification in NFPA Pumper Operator.

 1. Apply mathematics and physics to the movement of water in fire suppression activities.

 2. Describe the design principles of fire service pumping apparatus.